skip to content

 • See:

-If your dataset is structured into folders, then you can upload folders only if they are compressed into files (e.g. a .zip file).
+If your data is structured into folders, then you can upload folders only if they are compressed into files (e.g. a .zip file).
 Use file names that are informative for the user and provide a description of the contents of each file/folder.

 More detailed information: